Indian independence movement: Purna Swaraj

-Congress leader and famous poet Hasrat Mohani and Communist Party of India leader Swami Kumaranand were the first activists to demand complete independence (Purna Swaraj) from the British in 1921 resolution from an All-India Congress Forum at the Ahmedabad Session of AICC.
+Congress leader and famous poet Hasrat Mohani and Communist Party of India leader Swami Kumaranand had demanded complete independence (Purna Swaraj) from the British in 1921 and put the resolution during an All-India Congress Forum at the Ahmedabad Session of AICC.
 Maghfoor Ahmad Ajazi supported the 'Purna Swaraj' motion demanded by Hasrat Mohani.

+In 1928, India League was established by V. K. Krishna Menon in London to demand total independence from the British rule.
+This organisation has been described as "the principal organisation promoting Indian nationalism in pre-war Britain".

 Following the rejection of the Simon Commission's rejections, an all-party conference was held at Mumbai in May 1928 to instill a sense of camaraderie.
 The conference appointed a committee under Motilal Nehru to create a constitution for India.
 The Kolkata session of the Indian National Congress asked the British government to accord India dominion status by December 1929, or face a countrywide civil disobedience movement.

 Amid rising discontent and increasingly violent regional movements, a call for complete sovereignty and an end to British rule found greater support from the people.
 At the Lahore session in December 1929, the Indian National Congress adopted the aim of complete self-rule.
-It authorized the Working Committee to launch a civil disobedience movement throughout the country.
-It was decided that 26 January 1930 should be observed all over India as the Purna Swaraj (complete self-rule) Day.

-The Gandhi–Irwin Pact was signed in March 1931, and the government agreed to release political prisoners.
-Gandhi managed to have over 90,000 political prisoners released under this pact.
-Though the death sentence for Bhagat Singh and his two comrades was not taken back by the British.
+It authorised the Working Committee to launch a civil disobedience movement throughout the country.
+It was decided that 26 January 1930 should be observed all over India as the Purna Swaraj (complete self-rule) Day.The Gandhi–Irwin Pact was signed in March 1931, and the government agreed to release political prisoners.
+Mahatma Gandhi managed to have over 90,000 political prisoners released under this pact.
+However, his appeal to terminate the death sentences of Bhagat Singh, Sukhdev Thapar and Shivaram Rajguru was not accepted by the British.
 For the next few years, Congress and the government negotiated until the Government of India Act 1935 emerged.
 The Muslim League disputed the claim of the Congress to represent all people of India, while the Congress disputed the Muslim League's claim to voice the aspirations of all Muslims.

 The Civil Disobedience Movement launched a new chapter in the Indian independence movement.
 It did not succeed by itself, but it brought the Indian population together, under the Indian National Congress's leadership.
 The movement resulted in self rule being a talking point once again, and recruited more Indians to the idea.
 The movement allowed the Indian independence community to revive their inner confidence and strength against the British Government.
 In addition, the movement weakened the authority of the British and aided in the end of the British Empire in India.
 Overall, the civil disobedience Movement was an essential achievement in the history of Indian self-rule because it persuaded New Delhi of the role of the masses in self-determination.